-Protocol - What you must do

-When a Kinship Provider is identified, the following must occur prior to the child(ren) being left in the care of the provider:

-- Background checks, including: - Criminal check.
-A review of ACIS for any criminal charges or convictions in North Carolina through the AOC database or equivalent; - Check of Civil Case Processing System (VCAP) for civil actions such as domestic violence protective orders; and - Review of county child welfare services, and or services history through NC FAST, agency records and RIL records.
+Protocol - What you must do Guidance - How you should do it When a Kinship Provider is identified, the following must occur prior to the child(ren) being left in the care of the provider: Background checks, including: Criminal check.
+A review of ACIS for any criminal charges or convictions in North Carolina through the AOC database or equivalent; Check of Civil Case Processing System (VCAP) for civil actions such as domestic violence protective orders; and Review of county child welfare services, and or services history through NC FAST, agency records and RIL records.
 Complete the DSS-5268 RIL Information Request form by having the prospective placement complete applicant information and acknowledgement sections.
 County child welfare agencies must complete a search of the RIL register by completing both a "Search by SSN" (RIL050FM) and a "Search by Name" (RIL060FM) for each prospective placement.
 The completed RIL050FM and RIL060FM, regardless of whether there are any findings or not, must be printed.
 The printout of the RIL checks and the signed DSS-5268 must include the date the search was completed and be retained by the county child welfare agency in the child(ren) file.
+Kinship care providers may need agency supportive services.
+Some services that are frequently requested by kinship care providers are: Relative or "grandparent" support groups open to all kinship care providers regardless of age; Assistance navigating the social services system to get approved for food and nutrition services benefits, Work First funds, Medicaid or state supported insurance coverage for the child, child support, or child care services and Information and referral services to connect with informa and formal services providers in the local community.
 The status of kinship care assessments must be included in the electronic record in NC FAST and the court report.
 When necessary and appropriate to the needs of the child, the county child welfare services agency must make efforts to provide or procure reasonable assistance to help relatives and kin meet assessment and/or licensing standards, so they can provide care for the child.